Top 40+ ASP.NET MVC Interview Questions & Answers

 Ans:

-Dependency Injection (DI) in ASP.NET MVC is a design pattern that promotes loose coupling between components by injecting dependencies into a class from external sources.
-DI containers such as Autofac, Ninject, or Unity are used to manage the creation and lifetime of objects and their dependencies, allowing dependencies to be resolved and injected automatically by the container.
-DI promotes modularity, testability, and maintainability by decoupling classes from their dependencies, making it easier to replace or mock dependencies during unit testing and promoting code reuse and separation of concerns.
+Dependency Injection (DI) in ASP.NET MVC is a design pattern that fosters loose coupling by injecting dependencies into a class from external sources.
+DI containers like Autofac, Ninject, or Unity manage object creation and dependency lifetimes, resolving and injecting them automatically.
+This approach enhances modularity, testability, and maintainability by decoupling classes from their dependencies, simplifying unit testing, and promoting code reuse and separation of concerns.

 Ans: